-Disney World in Florida reimposes indoor mask rule; reversal comes amid local surge, CDC revision
+Disney parks reimpose indoor mask rule; reversal comes amid local surge, CDC revision

-Disney World will require all guests over age 2 to wear masks indoors as of Friday, reimposing the policy after the Centers for Disease Control and Prevention said fully vaccinated persons should cover up in counties with high transmission.
+Disney will require all guests to wear masks indoors as of Friday at its two major theme parks, reimposing the policy after the Centers for Disease Control and Prevention said fully vaccinated persons should cover up in places with high transmission.

-The policy applies to Disney buses, monorail and Disney Skyliner, regardless of vaccination status, though masks remain optional outdoors.
+The policy at Disney World near Orlando, Florida, and Disneyland in Anaheim, California, applies to persons over age 2 inside buildings or buses, monorail and Disney Skyliner gondolas — regardless of vaccination status — although masks remain optional outdoors.

+Disney allowed guests to shed their masks in June but reversed course as the delta variant threatens a nationwide setback in the pandemic fight.

+Disneyland is in Orange County, California, which is recording 95 cases per 100,000 residents — meaning it has a “substantial” risk of transmission and would fall under the new CDC guidelines.

-The Florida theme park allowed vaccinated guests to ditch their masks in June but reversed course as Orange County Mayor Jerry L. Demings declared a state of local emergency and urged individuals and businesses to follow CDC guidance.
+In Florida, Orange County Mayor Jerry L. Demings declared a state of local emergency and urged individuals and businesses to follow CDC guidance.

 “I urge residents and visitors — vaccinated and unvaccinated — to wear a mask while indoors and to follow updated CDC guidelines,” he tweeted.